5zig-reborn/5zig-reborn.github.io/site/_guides/install-fabric-forge.md

 title: "Install (Fabric/Forge)"
 excerpt: "How to install 5zig Reborn on Fabric or Forge"

-toc: true
 ---

-# How to install on Fabric or Forge
 > This Guide is only supported for Fabric 1.15.2, Forge 1.8.9 and Forge 1.12.2.
 {: .notice--info }